Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review

 \section{Introduction}

-Advancements in artificial intelligence (AI) and large language models (LLMs) have fueled the development of many educational technology innovations that aim to automate the often time-consuming and laborious tasks of generating and analysing textual content (e.g., generating open-ended questions and analysing student feedback survey) \cite{kasneci2023chatgpt,wollny2021we}.
-These LLMs, such as Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} and Generative Pre-trained Transformer (GPT) \cite{brown2020language}, utilise deep learning and self-attention mechanisms \cite{vaswani2017attention} to selectively attend to the different parts of input texts, depending on the focus of the current tasks, allowing the model to learn complex patterns and relationships among textual contents, such as their semantic, contextual, and syntactic relationships \cite{min2021recent}.
-As several LLMs (e.g., GPT-3 and Codex) have been pre-trained on massive amounts of data across multiple disciplines, they are capable of completing natural language processing tasks with little (few-shot learning) or no additional training (zero-shot learning) \cite{brown2020language}.
-This could lower the technological barriers to LLMs-based innovations as researchers and practitioners can develop new educational technologies by fine-tuning LLMs on specific educational tasks without starting from scratch.
-The recent release of ChatGPT, an LLMs-based generative AI chatbot that requires only natural language prompts without additional model training or fine-tuning \cite{openai2022chatgpt}, has further lowered the barrier for individuals without technological background to leverage the generative powers of LLMs.
+Advancements in generative artificial intelligence (AI) and large language models (LLMs) have fueled the development of many educational technology innovations that aim to automate the often time-consuming and laborious tasks of generating and analysing textual content (e.g., generating open-ended questions and analysing student feedback survey) \citep{kasneci2023chatgpt,wollny2021we,leiker2023prototyping}.
+LLMs are generative artificial intelligence models that have been trained on an extensive amount of text data, capable of generating human-like text content based on natural language inputs.
+Specifically, these LLMs, such as Bidirectional Encoder Representations from Transformers (BERT) \citep{devlin2018bert} and Generative Pre-trained Transformer (GPT) \citep{brown2020language}, utilise deep learning and self-attention mechanisms \citep{vaswani2017attention} to selectively attend to the different parts of input texts, depending on the focus of the current tasks, allowing the model to learn complex patterns and relationships among textual contents, such as their semantic, contextual, and syntactic relationships \citep{min2021recent,liu2023context}.
+As several LLMs (e.g., GPT-3 and Codex) have been pre-trained on massive amounts of data across multiple disciplines, they are capable of completing natural language processing tasks with little (few-shot learning) or no additional training (zero-shot learning) \citep{brown2020language,wu2023matching}.
+This could lower the technological barriers to LLMs-based innovations as researchers and practitioners can develop new educational technologies by fine-tuning LLMs on specific educational tasks without starting from scratch \citep{caines2023application,sridhar2023harnessing}.
+The recent release of ChatGPT, an LLMs-based generative AI chatbot that requires only natural language prompts without additional model training or fine-tuning \citep{openai2022chatgpt}, has further lowered the barrier for individuals without technological background to leverage the generative powers of LLMs.